Amateur Radio Station K9DUR

 West Terre Haute, IN

 After 26 years as an Advanced, the FCC was dropping the code speed for Extra from 20 wpm to 5 wpm, so it was time to go for my Extra.
-This would be the only VE testing session where I was a candidate.
+This would be the only VE testing session that I attended as an applicant.
 The Extra written exam was actually less challenging than the Advanced exam.
 I knew that the new Extra exam pool was going to be a combination of the old Advanced & Extra pools.
 So, I decided to take the Extra written exam before the new rules went into effect on April 15, 2000 and do a paperwork upgrade after April 15th.
 Since I had paid the test fee, I decided to have a go at the 20 wpm test, even though I knew I didn't have a chance of passing it.
 But, miracle of miracles....I walked out of the test session as an Extra!

 V31DU